 FACT: Most of the liability, and cost, and work, will fall to you.IT service providers are very aware of liability, and they write their contracts in such a way that protects them.
 Besides, there are many ways for your systems to become compromised that have nothing to do with your service provider.
 And even if it is their fault, proving it may require a long and drawn out court proceeding.
 When a breach happens, you need help right away, and your IT provider is unlikely to have the resources to help get your systems back up and running.

 FACT: Cyber Insurance policies have evolved to become so much more than breach notification.First and foremost, your cyber insurance will provide you with an elite cyber-response in the event of a potential claim.
 How you respond to a hack can make or break your company and it’s absolutely critical to have the right team of experts in your corner as soon as you recognize an issue.
-This is the main consideration in how Mitchell & Whale chooses its cyber insurance partners.A good cyber insurance policy will also cover so much more that customer notification costs – this is really just the tip of the iceberg.
+This is the main consideration in how Mitch chooses its cyber insurance partners.A good cyber insurance policy will also cover so much more that customer notification costs – this is really just the tip of the iceberg.
 Your policy will also cover legal defense costs and any damages you are asked to pay, costs of working with regulators, any fines or penalties that you receive from a breach of regulation – not to mention the substantial costs of finding the issue that caused the hack in the first place and repairing it and reinstating data.It’s always worth remembering that the majority of incidents do not related to losing sensitive client data, but are centered around viruses and malware, denial of access to your systems or data, ransoms you are asked to pay by hackers or funds that are transferred to a criminal organization when someone in your business falls prey to a phishing scam.
 A good cyber insurance policy will cover all of these things too.Finally, if any of these things happen to you, it’s likely that your business will incur other losses due to a drop in trading or reputational damage.
 These losses will be covered by a good cyber insurance policy.

 FACT: Cyber attacks are a huge issue in Canada, lawsuits are a real concern, and recent changes to privacy laws mean you could be subject to big fines for losing client data.Cyber breaches in the U.S. lead to an average total recovery cost of about $310 per customer record.
 In Canada, the cost is closer to $270 per record.
 Changes to Canadian privacy legislation in November 2018 require all businesses that suffer a breach to report it to their provincial privacy commissioner, at which point it becomes public knowledge.
 No more sweeping a breach under the rug for us.
 That means costs will no doubt be escalating.

-Mitchell & Whale partners with a handful of insurers that are leading the way on cyber coverage.
+Mitch partners with a handful of insurers that are leading the way on cyber coverage.
 Each one offers a slightly different package of coverages.
 What they all have in common is that they all offer you access to an elite cyber-response team.
 Because when you discover a breach, you won’t just need us to pay your claim.
 You’ll need guidance in how to see your business through the breach, and back to regular operations.
 Call us for a quote today at 1-800-731-2228 or contact us online.